curtastic/gloop/README.md

 # gloop.js
-Fixes your game loop to a certain FPS.
+A tiny js file to fix your game loop to a certain FPS.

 # Features:
 - Set your desired FPS and it will run your updateFunc() that many times per second.